0x192/Bash-Android-Debloater/README.md

 Bash script using ADB for unrooted smartphones.

-> **DISCLAIMER** : I am not responsible for thermonuclear war, you getting fired because you disabled the alarm app or for anything that could happen to your phone actually. :)
+**DISCLAIMER** : I am not responsible for thermonuclear war, you getting fired because you break the alarm app or for anything that could happen to your phone actually.
->

 Don't worry, this script is pretty safe if you only use my debloat lists.
-The worse thing you can do is "deleting" (you don't delete actually -- cf.FAQ) a system packet essential to the system preventing the phone to boot correctly (bootloop).
+If not, the worse thing you can do is "deleting" (you don't delete actually -- cf.FAQ) a system packet essential to the system and preventing the phone to boot correctly (bootloop).
 After about 5 failed system boot, the phone will automatically boot into recovery mode enabling you to do a FACTORY RESET.

-You can NOT brick your device with this script !
+You can NOT brick your device with this script ! :smiley:

 ## Features :
 * [X] Quick search among all the packages of a phone